Why do I need a book editor?

 My fee is 1.1 cents per word.
-(EXAMPLE: A 70,000 word manuscript would cost $770.00) Most editors will charge more, but that doesn’t make their work superior.
-I keep overhead costs down by limiting the amount of work I take on, keep advertising at a minimum and manage my own website.
+(EXAMPLE: A 70,000-word manuscript would cost $770.00) Most editors will charge more, but that doesn’t make their work superior.
+I keep overhead costs down by limiting the amount of work I take on, keep advertising to a minimum and manage my own website.
 See my services page for full details.

 Why should I avoid sample edits?